Kate Phillips: Career

 After graduating from drama school, Phillips returned to Leeds to appear as Abigail Williams in The Crucible at the West Yorkshire Playhouse.
 By this time she had already filmed her scenes for the BBC's adaptation of Wolf Hall in which she played Jane Seymour, a role she had been offered whilst still studying at Guildhall.
 There was mild controversy following the initial airing of Wolf Hall after some historians described Phillips as 'too pretty' to play Henry VIII's third wife.
-This criticism was disregarded by several critics who praised Phillips' performance with Screen Daily naming her as a 'Star of Tomorrow'.
+This criticism was disregarded by several critics who praised Phillips's performance with Screen Daily naming her as a 'Star of Tomorrow'.
 She went on to secure roles in War & Peace, Peaky Blinders and The Crown.

 An August 2018 announcement indicated that Phillips would be among the new cast to join the original actors in the feature film Downton Abbey which started principal photography at about the same time.
 In 2020, Phillips took on the lead role in the detective series Miss Scarlet and The Duke.

 In 2024, Phillips launched the production company Just John Films with Rosie Day and Amber Anderson.

 In 2025, Phillips starred in The Weir, a play by Conor McPherson, in the Harold Pinter Theatre, London.